wangshaosheng/RADI-PR/README.md

 ## Dataset Preparation

-Make sure to prepare your dataset in the appropriate format.
-The dataset should be split into training, validation, and test sets.
+Prepare your dataset in the following format:

+1. **Training Set**: Split into training, validation, and test sets.
-For each pair of buggy and fixed code, label the buggy lines with `<BUGS>` and `<BUGE>`, and the corresponding fixed lines with `<FIXS>` and `<FIXE>`.
-The labeled sequences will then be tokenized using the tokenizer.
+2. **Buggy and Fixed Code**: Each buggy code sequence should be labeled with `<BUGS>` and `<BUGE>`, and the corresponding fixed code should be labeled with `<FIXS>` and `<FIXE>`.

 ### Example Dataset Format

-- **Input** (buggy code):
+- **Input** (Buggy code):
-    ```
+    ```python
     def add_numbers(a, b): <BUGS>if a = b<BUGE>: return a + b
     ```

-- **Target** (fixed code):
+- **Target** (Fixed code):
-    ```
+    ```python
     def add_numbers(a, b): <FIXS>if a == b<FIXE>: return a + b
     ```

+## Database Construction

+The retrieval database is constructed using the script `generate_strategies.py`.
+This script processes your dataset to generate repair strategies by labeling buggy and fixed code sequences.
+The resulting repair strategies are stored in a file that will be used for retrieval during inference.

+## Vectorization and Knowledge Transfer

+Once the strategies are generated, they are vectorized and knowledge transfer is applied using `vectorized.py`.
+This process involves converting the repair strategies into tokenized vectors, making them compatible with the model, and enabling cross-language repair by abstracting syntax differences between languages.

 ## Training

-Once your data is ready and models are loaded, you can train the model.
-Ensure that you have a valid training loop set up in your training script (e.g., `train_model.py`).

-The basic training loop should use a suitable loss function, optimizer, and possibly some regularization methods to improve the model’s performance.
+Once your data is ready and the models are loaded, you can proceed with training.
+Ensure you have a valid training loop set up in your training script (e.g., `train_model.py`).
+The basic training loop should utilize a suitable loss function, optimizer, and potentially regularization methods.

 ## Inference

-To use the trained model for inference:
+To use the trained model for inference, you can follow this example:

 ```python
 # Set the model in evaluation mode